-- The Amazon store credit card (can only be used to carry out transactions within Amazon stores)
+- The store credit card (can only be used within its stores)

-- Amazon Rewards Visa Signature Card the ones issued with a Visa logo.
+- Rewards Visa card, the ones issued with a Visa logo (can be used anywhere).

 These cards both have their benefits and drawbacks.
-In this article, we’ll be considering the major benefits and drawbacks of both cards.
+In this post, we will be considering the major benefits and drawbacks of both cards.

 Types of Amazon Credit Cards

-Like I mentioned earlier, there are two main varieties of Amazon credit cards.
-The first is the Amazon store credit cards which is issued by Synchrony Bank; the second one is the Amazon Rewards Visa signature card that are issued by Chase Bank.
+The company has two main types of credit cards.
+The first is the store credit card which is issued by Synchrony Bank; and the second one is the Rewards Visa card that is issued by Chase Bank.

-The Major difference between these two types of cards is that the Amazon Rewards Visa Signature card can be used anywhere Visa cards are accepted.
+The Major difference between these two types of cards is that the Rewards Visa card can be used anywhere Visa cards are accepted.
 In other words, you can use it to carry out transactions on other online or offline shopping platforms or services – as long as such platforms, shops or services accept Visa cards.
-But on the other hand, the Amazon store credit cards have constraints; hence, they can only be used within Amazon.com stores only for purchases.
-As you’ve known, the Amazon store credit card lacks flexibility (it cannot be used anywhere but on Amazon stores), unlike its rival – Amazon Rewards Visa Signature Card (which can be used anywhere Visa Cards are accepted).
+But on the other hand, the store credit cards have constraints; hence, they can only be used within Amazon.com stores for purchases of its merchandise.
+As you may have noticed, the store credit card lacks flexibility (it cannot be used anywhere its stores), unlike the Visa version (which can be used anywhere Visa Cards are accepted).

-Below are the four different types and tiers of Amazon credit cards
+Below are the four different types and tiers of the credit cards

 - Amazon.com Store Credit Card